Skip to primary navigation Skip to content Skip to footer

 Gira

 If you want to ride a bicycle around Lisbon, Gira is becoming a better and better option.
-The number of bike stations keeps growing, the prices (2€ per day) are very appealing, and you now have the option of using normal or electric bicycles (very useful in Lisbon’s many hills).
+The number of bike stations keeps growing, the prices (just 2€ per day) are very appealing, and you now have the option of using normal or electric bicycles (very useful in Lisbon’s many hills).
 You will need to download the app to use this service, and you can use Paypal to buy your day pass.
+Uber and Bolt also have bikes (and even scooters), but Gira is the local way to go!

 CP